Quota or Reservation System in India: History & Present

 - Andhra Pradesh Government introduced 4% reservations for Muslims in 2004 but it was quashed by Andhra Pradesh High Court.

 - Kerala Public Service Commission has provided a reservation of 12% for Muslims.

-- State of Tamil Nadu managed to provide 69% reservation without excluding creamy layer.
-The same was included in 9th schedule of Indian Constitution making it hard for court to review as judiciary has restricted access.
+- The state of Tamil Nadu managed to provide a 69% reservation without excluding the creamy layer.
+The same was included in the 9th schedule of the Indian Constitution making it hard for the court to review as the judiciary has restricted access.